 Track, analyze, rinse, repeat.
 Do some analysis after 2 or 3 months.
-The reports on EEBA for expense by envelope (category), expense vs. budget, expense by payee (top 10 by amount and by frequency) are great places to see how you’re spending.
+The reports in Goodbudget for Spending by Envelope (category), Spending vs Budget, Spending by Payee (top 10 by amount and by frequency) are great places to see how you’re spending.
 Maybe the coffee habit is more costly than you think?
 Or maybe it’s just fine?
 Stop guessing and get the facts.

 Have a budget for generosity and giving.
 Giving money away is one of the best ways to decrease its power over us.
 So, build it into your budget

 Goooal!
 Set a goal for your budget so you’re extra motivated to keep working at it.
 Understanding and controlling your spending can help you reduce a big credit card balance or help you pay for a vacation in cash.
 You set the goal…and know your spending choices are taking you somewhere.

 Speak before you spend.
 Make an agreement with your spouse (or with a budget-conscious friend if you’re single) to discuss any purchases over a certain price before you hand over the cash or credit card.
 This limits high cost impulse buying and helps build transparency in household spending.
 The conversation about the purchase is a great time to encourage one another to remember the goal you’re working toward.